robotkernel-hal/module_posix_timer/README.md

 interval: 0.002

 # Sets the operating mode of the module.
-# Values can be "nanosleep" or "timer".
+# Values can be "nanosleep", "busywait" or "timer".
 #mode: nanosleep

 # Signal number to be used in "timer"-mode for timer_create.